Huangying-Zhan/DF-VO/docs/source/README.rst

 ^^^^^^^^^^^^^^^

 Some of the codes were borrowed from the excellent works of `monodepth2 <https://github.com/nianticlabs/monodepth2>`_\ , `LiteFlowNet <https://github.com/twhui/LiteFlowNet>`_ and `pytorch-liteflownet <https://github.com/sniklaus/pytorch-liteflownet>`_.
 The borrowed files are licensed under their original license respectively.

-To-do list
-^^^^^^^^^^

-* Release more pretrained models
-* Release more results
-* (maybe) training code: it takes longer time to clean the training code.
-Also, the current training code involves other projects which increases the difficulty in cleaning the code.